DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

-In this chapter, we focus on two larger communities, one of which has a large shared internet access facility and did not receive mobile coverage until mid 2014 (Papunya, as introduced in the previous chapter), and another which has had mobile broadband for some years (Ali Curung).
+In this chapter, we focus on two larger communities, one of which has a large shared internet access facility and did not receive mobile coverage until mid-2014 (Papunya, as introduced in the previous chapter), and another which has had mobile broadband for some years (Ali Curung).
 As we were not able to spend the same level of time engaging with the residents in these larger communities, our account is